ontio/documentation/pro-website-docs/docs-en/ddxf/get_started.md

 ### 1.1.
 Introduction

-The Distributed Data eXchange Framework (also DDXF) Cryptography Component is a cryptography component based on Python3.5 and provide cryptography kit for DDXF.
-Currently, it contain hash kit, encryption kit, signature kit and Key Derivation Function (KDF) kit.
+The Distributed Data Exchange Framework (also DDXF) Cryptography Component is based on Python 3.5 and provides a cryptography kit for DDXF.
+Currently, it contains the hash kit, encryption kit, signature kit, and Key Derivation Function (KDF) kit.

 You can visit [here](https://github.com/NashMiao/ontology-ddxf-crypto) to get more information.

 **Note**: This component has **NOT** been audited and might potentially be unsafe.
-Take precautions to clear memory properly, store the private keys safely.
-You need to test fully before using in production!
+Take precautions to clear memory properly and store the private keys safely.
+You need to test it fully before using in production!

 ### 1.2.
 Install